 - Two letters of recommendation which address the applicant's academic ability and preparedness for university-level study.
-One letter should be from the applicant's high school counselor and one from the applicant's teacher. - GED or U.S. High School Equivalency applicants and home-school applicants may present letters from individuals who can address the applicant's academic ability and preparedness for university-level study. - · Personal statement addressing reasons for past performance and plan to assure future success
+One letter should be from the applicant's high school counselor and one from the applicant's teacher; or these letters can be accepted from individuals who can attest to the applicants academic abilities. - Personal statement addressing reasons for past performance and plans to assure future success.